Click the Link Below to View our Summer Activities Programme

 The River Ayr Way, officially opened in 2006 by Fred Macaulay, is Scotland’s first source to sea long distance path.
 It covers a distance of 44 miles following the river Ayr from its source at Glenbuck Loch to the sea at Ayr.

 The route passes through one of the most interesting river valleys in Southern Scotland and, unlike many other long distance routes, it can be walked over a long weekend making it an ideal short break activity for visitors to Ayrshire.
+The walk begins at Glenbuck Loch and parking is available at the Glenbuck Heritage Park.

 The River Ayr Way passes through areas steeped in history with links to many famous Scottish figures including Robert Burns, William Wallace, John Loudoun Macadam and many Covenanters.
 The route also has a wide range of habitat and visitors are likely to see wildlife such as otters, badgers, herons, hen harriers and much more.